-It has been proposed that for the first time since agricultural settlements were established approximately 12,000 years ago, the aggregate scale of human economic activity has reached an inflection point threatening to alter global biophysical systems and processes in ways that jeopardize both global ecological stability and geopolitical security (Rees and Wackernagel, 2008).
-Circular economic systems-thinking can ameliorate the projected increase in demand for natural resources.
-Such a drive to extract such resources at a rate that exceeds the carrying capacity of the stock or the renewal rate of the flow moves society closer to a bifurcation of the larger systems upon which society depends.
+It has been proposed that for the first time since agricultural settlements were established approximately 12,000 years ago, the aggregate scale of human economic activity has reached an inflection point that threatens to alter global biophysical systems and processes in ways that jeopardize both global ecological stability and geopolitical security (Rees and Wackernagel, 2008).
+Such a drive to extract resources at a rate that exceeds the carrying capacity of the stock, or the renewal rate of the flow, moves society closer to a bifurcation of the larger systems upon which society depends.
+In contrast, circular economic systems can ameliorate the projected increase in demand for natural resources to a level that matches the renewal rate.

-Material Flow Analysis (MFA) determines the flow of materials through the city's metabolic pathways.
+Material flow analysis (MFA) determines the flow of materials through the city's metabolic pathways.
 In such an analysis, materials and energy are intimately linked.
 From extraction through processing and eventual product creation, energy is consumed.
 In short, the product is a reflection of this energy use, which has been characterized as a product's "embedded" energy (Simpson, 2020).
-From a life-cycle perspective, an MFA analysis recognizes existing, or potential material circularity, pathways that lead to less extraction of non-renewable resources, which in-turn, reduces the sum total of embedded energy in the economy, which translates to a reduction in greenhouse gas emissions (figure 2).
+From a life-cycle perspective, an MFA analysis recognizes existing, or potential material circularity, pathways that lead to less extraction of nonrenewable resources, which in turn reduces the sum total of embedded energy in the economy, which translates to a reduction in greenhouse gas emissions (Figure 2).

 Figure 2.
-Avoiding Materials Extraction and Additional Energy Expenditures through a circular pathway.
-(Simpson, 2020)
+Avoiding Materials Extraction and Additional Energy Expenditures Through a Circular Pathway

+Note.
+Simpson (2020).

-MFA is a key component of industrial ecology and often used in circular economy/city models.
-Every model of human settlement that is explored in this report, will be evaluated for consideration of how material flow and pathways are managed and discussed.
+MFA is a key component of industrial ecology that is often used in circular economy/city models.
+Every model of human settlement that is explored in this report will be evaluated for consideration of how material flow and pathways are managed and discussed.

-Due to the historic lack (or perception) of the scarcity of materials, the materials-flow currently follows a linear pathway in the majority of human settlements.
-The traditional hierarchy in the United States of waste management has been to reduce, reuse and finally recycle before disposing of materials.
-This still creates a 'take-make-waste' linear model of pollution.
-Recycling, as conceptualized in the United States, has allowed for materials to be re-used in manufacturing processes, however, it still requires intensive use of energy and has not made a significant reduction in material extraction from the earth (Krausmann et al., 2009).
+Due to the historic lack (or perception) of the scarcity of materials, the flow of materials currently follows a linear pathway in the majority of human settlements.
+The traditional hierarchy in the United States of waste management has been to reduce, reuse, and finally recycle before disposing of materials.
+This still creates a "take-make-waste" linear model of pollution.
+Recycling, as conceptualized in the United States, has allowed for materials to be reused in manufacturing processes; however, it still requires intensive use of energy and has not made a significant reduction in material extraction from the earth (Krausmann et al., 2009).

-In a circular economy, the service-life of materials, and the associated products, reduces the flow-rate of materials through the economy and directly impacts production volumes and end-of-pipe waste volume.
-Assuming demand for products is not increasing through growth of affluence or population, doubling the service-life of goods halves both production emissions, energy use and waste volumes.
+In a circular economy, the service life of materials and their associated products reduces the flow-rate of materials through the economy and directly affects production volumes and end-of-pipeline waste volume.
+Assuming that demand for products is not increasing due to the growth of affluence or population, doubling the service life of goods halves both production emissions, energy use, and waste volumes.

-The assessment of materials circularity considers how the city focuses on maintenance of the stock of materials and associated products, with the resultant flow design of the materials to meet this end.
-Specific indicators to consider include:
+The assessment of materials circularity considers how the city focuses on the maintenance of the stock of materials and associated products, with the resultant flow design of the materials to meet this end.
+Specific indicators to consider include the following: